Military Science - MLS

 MLS 201 Foundations of Leadership 3 Credits

-This course explores the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
-Aspects of personal motivation and team building are practice planning, executing and assessing team exercises.
-Optional: leadership labs, three one-hour PRT sessions, one FTX per semester.
+Explores creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
+Cadets use personal motivation and team building to practice planning, executing and assessing team exercises.

 Fulfills College Core: Oral Communication